GDWoody/Pixel-Controllers/JLC_PCB.md

 ![Bill of Materials Next](https://github.com/GDWoody/Pixel-Controllers/blob/main/image/bill_of_materials.png)

-On the Next page, you will select the BOM and CPL Part Position Files.
+On the Next page, you will select the BOM and CPL Files to upload.

+* 'BOM_xxxxx_SMD_PCB.xlsx' is the BOM file.
+* 'CPL_xxxxx_SMD_PCB.xlsx' is the CPL file.

 ![Bom and CPL](https://github.com/GDWoody/Pixel-Controllers/blob/main/image/bom_cpl.png)